iaugustine/CIS9650TaxiAnalysis/README.md

 Melrose South                      Melrose South                         87 Mott Haven/Port Morris             Mott Haven/Port Morris               199
 Name: RatecodeID, dtype: int64

-Looking at the following,we see that if driver stay in these area they can monopolies the area and earn the most money by trip by increasing the frequence .

 PickupZone                 DropoffZone                         total_amount  trip_distance
 Spuyten Duyvil/Kingsbridge City Island                           36.800000   12.700000